ec-builds/enterprise-homelab/docs/roadmap.md

 This roadmap describes how the homelab is built in stages — from the underlying platform up through enterprise operations, security, and cloud.
 The phases build on one another but are not strictly linear: documentation, security, and automation are ongoing threads that mature alongside the infrastructure rather than waiting for a single phase.

-The lab is currently in **Phase 1 (Foundation)** — standing up the hypervisor, hosts, and base networking that everything else depends on.
+The lab is transitioning from **Phase 1 (Foundation)** into **Phase 2 (Build & Explore)**.
+Core infrastructure is operational, while virtualization and additional infrastructure services are actively being expanded.

 ### Status Legend